Where did you grow up?

 What advice would you have for someone interested in a career at NOAA Fisheries?

 I can only speak to someone getting an internship into NOAA.
 Try for it!
 The internship experience has been great and very rewarding.
 I have learned a lot already and NOAA Fisheries is a place where you can try multiple occupations within the marine science field.
-Also, chatting with as many people as possible within the center while working here is critical to learning more about what NOAA has to offer and all the different avenues that could be taken.
+Also, chatting with as many people as possible within the center while working here has been helpful.
+It is critical to learning more about what NOAA has to offer and all the different avenues that could be taken.

 What does Women's History Month mean to you?